-Over the past three decades I have been lucky enough to have worked as a stonemason on some of our greatest monuments.
+Over the past thirty years Andrew Ziminski has worked as a stonemason from his base in Frome, Somerset on some of our greatest monuments.

-'The Stonemason' which will be published by John Murray in March 2020 tells the history of how Britain was built - from the inside out, stone by different stone, culture by different culture in a journey by canoe along river, canal and sea that offers a new version of our island story.
+'The Stonemason' published by John Murrays, tells the history of how Britain was built - from the inside out, stone by different stone, culture by different culture in a journey by canoe along river, canal and sea that offers a new version of our island story.

 (Above) Andrew talking about his Craft for the Chalke Valley History Festival.

 consultant to the Salisbury Diocesan Advisory Committee for the conservation of stonework & monuments.

 The Stonemason has received some great reviews, including;

 In attempting to reconnect us to this continuous narrative of English history and architecture, Ziminski is undertaking something more profound than the charm of this delightful book first suggests.
 Delicate as the threads that tie us to the past can seem, thanks to work like Ziminski's, both as mason and as author, we can hope they will remain unbroken, Daily Telegraph